adeo/mozaic-design-system/src/pages/GetStarted/Developers/whatsincluded/index.md

 `@mozaic-ds/styles/**`

-All the CSS and SCSS files that constitute the Mozaic SCSS frameworks.
+All the CSS and SCSS files that constitute the Mozaic SCSS framework.

 > Note that some variables are imported from the tokens directory.